officiallysingh/spring-boot-spark-kubernetes/spark-batch-daily-sales-report-job/README.md

 - For scenarios where you don't want the job to exit, Catch and Handle exceptions properly.

 ### Build
-It is required to build the application jar using [`maven-shade-plugin`](https://maven.apache.org/plugins/maven-shade-plugin/), to make it compatible with Spark.
+It is required to build the application Uber jar using [`maven-shade-plugin`](https://maven.apache.org/plugins/maven-shade-plugin/), to make it compatible with Spark.
 `spring-boot-maven-plugin` should not be used as it packages classes differently in folder `BOOT-INF`.
 Refer to [pom.xml](pom.xml) for details.
 * To build jar, execute following command.
 ```shell